• Events

 • Resume – please include professional, educational, and volunteer experience

-This is an at-will position.
+This is an at-will position and is contingent on a variety of short and long-term funding.
 The purpose of this position description is to provide information reflecting current practices.
-This position description does not constitute or create any contractual agreement, rights, or obligations.
-This position description may be amended to reflect changing timelines and adjusted funding.
+This position description does not constitute nor create any contractual agreement, rights, or obligations.
+This position description may be amended to reflect changing priorities and adjusted funding.
+This institution is an equal opportunity provider.

 Curtis Barnard